Eventual-Inc/Daft/docs/source/learn/key_concepts.rst

 Expressions
 -----------

-The other important concept to understand when working with Daft are ``Expressions``.
+The other important concept to understand when working with Daft are **expressions**.

 Because Daft is "lazy", it needs a way to represent computations that need to be performed on its data so that it can execute these computations at some later time.
-The answer to this is an ``Expression``!
+The answer to this is an :class:`~daft.expressions.Expression`!

 The simplest Expressions are:

-1. The column expression: ``col("a")`` which is used to refer to "some column named 'a'"
+1. The column expression: :func:`col("a") <daft.expressions.col>` which is used to refer to "some column named 'a'"
 2. Or, if you already have an existing DataFrame ``df`` with a column named "a", you can refer to its column like we did before with square brackets: ``df["a"]``
-3. The literal expression: ``lit(100)`` which represents a column that always takes on the provided value
+3. The literal expression: :func:`lit(100) <daft.expressions.lit>` which represents a column that always takes on the provided value

 Daft then provides an extremely rich Expressions library to allow you to compose different computations that need to happen.
 For example: